day 1: TUESDAY, OCT. 3

 - And anyone who could use a refresher course on valves, actuators and controls!

-The Valves, Actuators & Controls 101 course has also been well-received by upper-level mechanical engineering students who have attended previous seminars.
-Their participation is made possible by scholarships from our educational foundation, the Friends of the Crawford Library, and we have set aside 10 slots at each seminar to help educate the next generation about the world of valves.
+The Valve Basics course has also been well-received by upper-level mechanical engineering students who have attended previous seminars.
+Their participation is made possible by scholarships from association members and others interested in supporting valve training for the next generation.